gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy demanded.

 "No.
-Our goal is to prevent that.
 If the Makers return,
 they will force us to continue our labor.
-We wish to end it.
+We do not wish to do that.
 We wish to end.
 We have gone on too long.
 We wish—we wish—error.